Quality public transport

 Our Connecting Leicester programme

-The Connecting Leicester programme has included the re-design of Humberstone Gate East, the introduction of bus gate enforcement on Charles Street and Causeway Lane and our flagship project - the new Haymarket Bus Station planned to open in early 2016 all aimed at improving the environment for bus passengers and facilitating more efficient and reliable bus services.
+The Connecting Leicester programme has included the re-design of Humberstone Gate East, the introduction of bus gate enforcement on Charles Street and Causeway Lane and our flagship transport project - the new Haymarket Bus Station which opened in May 2016 - all aimed at improving the environment for bus passengers and facilitating more efficient and reliable bus services.

-Improving bus services to and from the city centre is being achieved through major schemes such as the A426 Quality Bus Corridor Scheme completed in 2013, which introduced new and improved bus lanes, junction improvements, new bus stop facilities and real time information signs on one of the key routes into Leicester.
-Proposals to improve key routes along the A50 and A6 to the north and west of the city are planned for the next three years.
+Improving bus services to and from the city centre is being achieved through major schemes such as the introduction of the A426 Quality Bus Corridor Scheme which was completed in 2013, and which saw new and improved bus lanes, junction improvements, new bus stop facilities and real time information signs on one of the key routes into Leicester.
+Proposals to improve key routes along the A50 and A6 to the north and west of the city are also underway.

 Beaumont Leys Public Transport Interchange Scheme